 The Island that Time Forgot October 20th, 2023 • by Deborah Tobey Often shrouded in fog, Great Blasket Island lies just three miles off the coast of the Dingle Peninsula.
 At the height of its population in the mid-1800s, around 150 farmers and fishermen eked out a life on its windswept slopes.
 That’s where time stopped on Great Blasket.
 As the rest of the world moved into… Read More »

-Washington’s San Juan Islands: History and Highlights May 30th, 2023 • by Matt Snell Nestled between Vancouver Island and the mainland, you’ll find quintessentially west coast geography where mountains rise dramatically from the sea and humpback whales swim peacefully through the straits.
+Washington’s San Juan Islands: History and Highlights May 30th, 2023 • by Deborah Tobey Nestled between Vancouver Island and the mainland, you’ll find quintessentially west coast geography where mountains rise dramatically from the sea and humpback whales swim peacefully through the straits.
 Time moves more slowly in the San Juan Islands; the archipelago is a remarkable enclave that draws naturalists, artists, and history buffs alike with its laidback pace,… Read More »

-The Western Fjords: Exploring Norway’s Majestic Landscapes April 18th, 2023 • by Matt Snell The Western Fjords—the name has a fantastical, faraway ring.
+The Western Fjords: Exploring Norway’s Majestic Landscapes April 18th, 2023 • by Deborah Tobey The Western Fjords—the name has a fantastical, faraway ring.
 Yet they’re a very real part of the Norwegian landscape, as much as the snowy mountains and sweeping waterways look like something out a storybook.
 You might have to pinch yourself a time or two along the way, but you’ll see them with your own eyes… Read More »